MahmoudKhalil/spark-dataframe-task/README.md

 <a name="parquet-files"></a>
 ## Working With Parquet Files
 In the second scala script "WorkingWithParquet.scala" it contains saving and loading data into a Hive Table stored as Parquet format.
-Rest of the code in this files is just the same analysis query that we've applied in the "WorkingWithCSV.scala" file.
+The rest of the code in this file is just the same analysis queries that we've applied in the "WorkingWithCSV.scala" file.

 <a name="parquet-files-csv-vs-parquet"></a>
 ### Difference Between CSV and Parquet Approaches